SamuelSwartzberg/flashcardifying_text_temp/inf.md

 The ternary operator is a conditional which is typically an expression.
 The ternary operator is more properly called conditional operator.
-The conditional operator typically has the syntax &lt;condition&gt; ? &lt;iftrue&gt; : &lt;iffalse&gt;.
+The conditional operator typically has the syntax ‹condition› ? ‹iftrue› : ‹iffalse›.
 The conditional operator comes from C (more properly an early ancestor of C), thus most programming languages that are inspired by C have it.
 Example in JS:
 `let attack = enemy.isFireType() ? this.attacks.thundershock : this.attacks.inferno;`